maniaclab/snowmass-connect-docs/docs/globus.md

 against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
 You can search for the collection by name in the search bar of the File Manager.

-In order to access the OSG storage for Snowmass via Globus online, users must have an institutional based grid certificate issued by CILogon.
+In order to access the OSG storage for Snowmass via Globus online, you must have an institutional based grid certificate issued by CILogon.
 To obtain one follow the steps below:

 1. Logon with your institutional credentials at [http://cilogon.org](http://cilogon.org)